toolsforexperiments/plottr/README.md

 ## Installation

+Plottr is installable from pypi with `pip install plottr`

-In brief: clone the repo, and install using `pip install -e`
+To install from source: clone the repo, and install using `pip install -e`

 ## inspectr: QCoDeS dataset inspection and (live) plotting

 You can use the `inspectr` tool to get a simple overview over QCoDeS database files, and plot datasets contained in the database.

+To use: run `plottr-inspectr [--dbpath <path to your .db file>]`

-To use: from the root of the cloned plottr repository, run `python apps/inspectr.py [--dbpath <path to your .db file>]`
+As an alternative from the root of the cloned plottr repository, run `python apps/inspectr.py [--dbpath <path to your .db file>]`

 For basic instructions, check out the Notebook *Live plotting qcodes data* under `/doc/examples`.